This series is inspired by our partner, Rejoiner’s, #pushingemailfwd campaign, if you’re interested in their posts check them out here.

 Instead of giving batch and blast advice, segmenting the data out for a certain niche will help online retailers have clear, actionable takeaways that work for their business.

-So, our Professional Services team examined this industry data and the RXBar site to create 3 Justuno promotions for e-commerce to build leads and create sales.
+So, our team examined this industry data and the RXBar site to create 3 Justuno promotions for e-commerce to build leads and create sales.
 Bringing in the brand’s story and its mission behind the product into promotions should always be a primary focus.
 Let’s examine them.

 Dynamic cart value offer